iamsaturn/iamsaturn/README.md

 # 👋 Hi, I'm Saturn (Jonathan Ribeiro)

 Aspiring developer exploring the crossroads between code, creativity, and ethical tech.
-Currently learning Python, web development, and the foundations of machine learning — one meaningful project at a time.
-My background in International Relations provides a unique global perspective on technology and its impact.
+Currently learning Python, web development, and the foundations of machine learning.

 🚀 What I'm working on